KonradCiepluch/todo-app/README.md

 # This is todo app project

-Build with Vite, React, Typescript, SCSS, UUID.
+Built with Vite, React, Typescript, SCSS, UUID.

 As application is very simple I didn't use any state library like zustand / redux.
-Kept it simple as possible without overengineering.
+I kept it simple as possible without overengineering.

 # Instalataion

 npm i

 npm run dev

 Click the link appeared in the console

 # Functionalities

-Adding, removing, toggling tasks.
+- Adding, removing, toggling tasks
-Changing filters
+- Changing filters
-Persistance with localStorage(tasks, activeFilter)
+- Persistance with localStorage(tasks, activeFilter)

 # Future steps